Tien-Hsin Cindy Wu, violin

-Violinist/Violist Tien-Hsin Cindy Wu enjoys a versatile career as a soloist, chamber musician, and educator throughout North America, Europe and Asia.
-Wu has collaborated in concert with artists as Teddy Abrahms, Gary Graffman, Kim Kashkashian, Ida Kavafian, Midori, Thomas Quasthoff, Yuja Wang, and members of the Alban Berg, Brentano, Cleveland, Guarneri, Miró, Orion, and Tokyo string quartets at prominent venues as the Kennedy Center, Library of Congress, Carnegie Hall, Lincoln Center, and festivals as the La Jolla Summerfest, Santa Fe Chamber Music Festival, Bridgehampton Chamber Music Festival, Mainly Mozart, and the Marlboro Music Festival.
-She has also collaborated as a guest violist with the Dover Quartet, Formosa Quartet, Orion Quartet, and Trio Cavatina.
-Among Ms. Wu’s many awards are the Milka Violin Artist Prize from the Curtis Institute of Music, and third prize at the International Violin Competition of David Oistrakh.
-She taught violin, chamber music, and string pedagogy as an adjunct professor at the Thornton School of Music at the University of Southern California from 2010-2015.
-She is currently the Artist in Residence of the Da Camera Society in Los Angeles.
-Wu plays on a 1734 Domenico Montagnana violin, and a 1995 Hiroshi Iizuka generously loaned by Arnold Steinhardt.
+Praised by The Seattle Times as “simply marvelous” and Taiwan’s Liberty Times for “astonishingly capturing the spirit of the music,” violinist/violist Tien-Hsin Cindy Wu enjoys a versatile career as a soloist, chamber musician, and educator throughout North America, Europe, and Asia.
+Cindy has collaborated in concerts with renowned artists such as Yefim Bronfman, Lynn Harrell, Leila Josefowicz, Cho-Liang Lin, Midori, Thomas Quasthoff, Yuja Wang, and members of the Alban Berg, Emerson, Guarneri, Miró, and Tokyo string quartets at prominent venues such as the Kennedy Center, Library of Congress, Carnegie Hall, Lincoln Center, and festivals such as Bridgehampton Chamber Music Festival, Great Lakes Chamber Music Festival, La Jolla Summerfest, Marlboro Music Festival, Music@Menlo, and Santa Fe Chamber Music Festival.
+She has also collaborated as a guest violist with the Dover, Orion, and Shanghai quartets.
+Cindy is a recipient of many awards including the Milka Violin Artist Prize from the Curtis Institute of Music, and third prize at the International Violin Competition of David Oistrakh.
+She has taught at the Thornton School of Music of the University of Southern California, and curated programs for the Da Camera Society in Los Angeles as the Artistic Partner.
+She is currently the Music Director of New Asia Chamber Music Society and founded Sunkiss’d Mozart.
+Cindy plays on a 1918 Stefano Scarampella violin and a 2015 Stanley Kiernoziak viola.